Margomcclintock/ec2-remediation-system/README.md

 ### Step 3: AWS Integration Configuration

-The following naming conventions are **mandatory** for the remediation system to function:
+The following naming conventions were **mandatory** for the remediation system to function:

 **ServiceNow Connection & Credential Alias:**